 Throughout this paper I am not arguing for the current formulation of the regulative principle; “whatever is not commanded is forbidden.”
 Rather, I will be arguing along the lines of the Reformers; “that nothing should be introduced or performed in the churches of Christ for which no probable reason can be given from the word of God.”
 There are basic overarching patterns revealed and prescribed in the Bible that we as the Church of Christ are to conform to.
 The familial structure presented in the Scripture must shape the life of the church in every generation.
 The Bible speaks to every society because it reflects the personal-structural bond of the Trinity.
 I will be trying to demonstrate that age segregated worship and associated children’s/youth ministries do not fit the pattern or structure of the Bible.
-In this critique I am not suggesting the immediate abandonment of all Sunday Schools.
+In this critique, I am not suggesting the immediate abandonment of all Sunday Schools.
 God works in and through time.
-As Christians we ought to ask God to keep things orderly so that we have time to continue to reform ourselves/churches/societies to His Word.
-Ministries that we cannot establish from the Scripture will not bear long term, inter-generational fruit and are to be abandoned.
+As Christians, we ought to ask God to keep things orderly so that we have time to continue to reform ourselves/churches/societies to His Word.
+Ministries that we cannot establish from the Scripture will not bear long-term, inter-generational fruit and are to be abandoned.
 An exit strategy that does not throw the church into chaos and anarchy must be formulated.
 God’s change is more often slow and steady.

 Christianity, like marriage, does not stop at the vows.
 All of life is to be conducted in a manner that brings glory to God.
 The wedding day is the beginning of a loving covenantal bond.
 Like, the loving, faithful wife, our relationship with Jesus requires us to be faithful to His Word.
-This paper seeks to establish the overarching familial structure of Scripture and the importance placed on family integrated worship.
-Individual, family and corporate worship is central to transforming lives and cultures.
+This paper seeks to establish the overarching familial structure of Scripture and the importance placed on family-integrated worship.
+Individual, family and corporate worship are central to transforming lives and cultures.
 Corporate worship is the time when the people of God come before Him, He renews covenant and the world is changed.
 Worship is where the world is changed.

 Children and patterns of learning